daithioc95/MS3/README.md

 - GitHub
   - Used to store files and code.
 - Stackoverflow
-  - Used for problem solving to implement desired designs.
+  - Used for problem solving to implement desired website functionality.
   - Used to gain better understanding of how I should approach the implementation of elements.
 - W3Schools
   - Used to gather a theoretical knowledge of elements and effects.